Your guide to pepper: How to use black, white, green and pink peppercorns

 While pink peppercorns do have a mild pepperiness, they are more known for being floral and fruity.
 In dishes, it’s “almost like adding a grating of lemon zest to something where you just get this other quality that brings out so much more dimension of flavor,” Cheatham said.
 I enjoy them most in desserts, but they also make regular appearances in seafood dishes.
 When using them, note that their delicate, papery nature makes them ill-suited for standard pepper mills — instead, lightly crush them in a spice grinder, mortar and pestle, or with a knife.

 “I love black peppercorn,” Cheatham said.
 “It’s my all-purpose pepper.”
 But she also recognizes the value in the different types and how they can impact one’s cooking.
 “Think outside of just the black pepper box,” Gregorio echoes.
-If you’ve only tried black pepper and looking for where to start, get a blend of peppercorns the next time you shop for spices.
+If you’ve only tried black pepper and are looking for where to start, get a blend of peppercorns the next time you shop for spices.

 “As a non-classically trained spice girl, I always tell my customers that there are no rules,” Gregorio says.
 So if a recipe calls for one type, feel free to swap part or all of the amount for another.
 “The biggest guideline is don’t overdo it,” Cheatham says.
 “I love pepper, but too much pepper can absolutely kill a dish.”
 And if there’s one thing to always remember when it comes to pepper: whenever possible, it’s best to grind it fresh.